 Varicose and spider veins can appear on the surface of the skin for many reasons: poor blood circulation, phlebitis (vein inflammation), obesity, increased age, genetics, changes to the body after pregnancy, and more.
 While varicose and spider veins are not usually a medical concern that need to be treated, many patients dislike the appearance and want a way to reduce or eliminate these unsightly veins.
-At Arizona Premier Surgery, we offer radiofrequency ablation (RFA) treatment to correct varicose and spider veins.
-While there are many options to treat varicose veins, Arizona Premier Surgery prefers RFA treatment because of its high success rate, as well as the reduced risk and pain compared to vein surgery.
-Anyone who is bothered by visible veins should schedule a consultation to learn more about the benefits of radiofrequency ablation treatments.
+At Arizona Premier Surgery, we offer a couple of different ways to treat veins without surgery.
+During a medical examination and consultation with one of our experienced physicians, we will be able to assess the types of veins you have and where they are located so that the right treatment method can be used.
+We recommend that anyone who is bothered by visible veins schedule a consultation to learn which treatment might work best for you.

 Common Reasons for Treatment